Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        and naming shall be derived from or matching the MPEG-DASH manifest described in clause 16 above.
 In particular:
        a.
-In a master playlist, the groupings identified represent CMAF Switching sets For media playlist named X.m3u8, X shall match the name of the corresponding Representation@id.
+In a master playlist, the groupings identified represent CMAF Switching sets For media playlists named X.m3u8, X shall match the name of the corresponding Representation@id.
        b.
 The segment URI announced  in media playlists shall follow a structure that can be derived using the SegmentTemplate@media from the MPEG-DASH manifest.
        c.
 The EXT-X-MAP URI attribute in media playlists shall follow a naming structure